uspki/policies/certificate-policy.md

 1. The nature of the alleged problem;
 2. The number of Certificate Problem Reports received about a particular Certificate or Subscriber;
-3. The entity making the complaint (for example, a complaint from a law enforcement or Inspector General official that a Web site violates Federal regulation should carry more weight than a complaint from a user alleging that they were unable to complete their transaction); and
+3. The entity making the complaint (for example, a complaint from a law enforcement or Inspector General official that a Web site violates U.S. Federal regulation should carry more weight than a complaint from a user alleging that they were unable to complete their transaction); and
 4. Relevant legislation.

 ### 4.9.6 Revocation checking requirement for relying parties